albertusk95/maximum-likelihood-estimator/README.md

                     dparam
 ```

-The derivation uses log-likelihood since it's easier to calculate and the resulting MLE is the same with the one resulted from the original likelihood function.
+The derivation uses log-likelihood since besides it's easier to calculate, the resulting MLE is also the same with the one resulted from the original likelihood function.

 A quick mathematical proof.